 When it comes to arts and crafts supplies, you could definitely go crazy.
 But it’s not necessary to include the kitchen sink.
 In fact, a few choice materials are more inspiring than so much stuff that it just fuels overwhelm.

-So I’ve included a whole bunch of ideas that could be put in an arts and crafts kit but just pick a few things your recipient would like:
+I’ve included a whole bunch of ideas that could be put in an arts and crafts kit for inspiration purposes below but just pick a few things your recipient would like:

 - art book/art journal